TBehara/CS100-LMS-Copy/README.md

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
+ >      * We will be using C++ for our implementation of a library management system.
+We will use hashes to keep track of user passwords and accounts so users may securely log in.
+There will be classes for books/users/admins that will allow users to checkout books as well as keep information about each book such as ISB and page count.
+We will create an automatic backend system that will keep track of checkout times and appropiately indicate when users are overdue for returning their books.
  > * What will be the input/output of your project?
  > * What are the features that the project provides?
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.